npryce/deft/README.markdown

 Postponed for now
 -----------------

-* Performance (efficient data structure for storing and querying feature priorities)
 * Integrate Deft with VCS tools themselves
+* Scaling (efficient data structure for indexing features by priority to handle large feature databases)

 "Make it work.
 Make it clean.
 Make it fast." -- Ward Cunningham